Statement of Values

 We aspire to be a leader in both our profession and our community in reflecting diversity and inclusion as core values.
 We are proud to highlight a few of the firm’s diversity and inclusion initiatives:

-- With particular reference to our female attorneys, Fredrikson & Byron has proactively encouraged the formation of a Glass Ceiling Task Force Committee, whose recommendations not only assist the firm with the retention of women, but it helps women to thrive in our culture.
-This was so successful we created an Attorneys of Color Task Force to proactively come up with recommendations to help support the building of their practice.
+- With particular reference to our female attorneys, Fredrikson & Byron proactively encouraged the formation of a Glass Ceiling Task Force, whose recommendations not only assist the firm with the retention of women, but also helps women to thrive in our culture.

-- We also created an Attorneys of Color Task Force to proactively develop recommendations to help support our attorneys of color.
-In connection with that effort, Fredrikson & Byron was proud to host a Twin Cities event designed to gather all women lawyers of color.
-The program provided a forum for a discussion about how women of color in the Twin Cities have successfully navigated their legal careers with their sponsors and mentors.
-Attendees participated in dynamic discussion circles led by distinguished women of color leaders in the legal community.
+- Following the success of the Glass Ceiling Task Force, we created an Attorneys of Color Task Force to proactively develop recommendations to further support our attorneys of color.
+In connection with that effort, Fredrikson & Byron was proud to host a Twin Cities event designed to gather all women lawyers of color, a program which continues to this day.
+The program provides a forum for a discussion about how women of color in the Twin Cities have successfully navigated their legal careers with their sponsors and mentors.
+Attendees participate in dynamic discussion circles led by distinguished women of color leaders in the legal community.

 - The firm’s hiring efforts include activities designed to increase the diversity of both entry level and lateral level attorneys, including participation in minority job fairs, targeted outreach to associations of minority and other law students and lawyers, and expanded recruiting to include schools with significant diversity in the classes.
 Additionally, the outreach efforts include establishing relationships with key faculty and/or administration staff to help in identification of candidates for more direct and personal outreach.